ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 ### osu!taiko committee

-Since the last performance points post, osu!taiko now has some new faces in the osu!taiko committee:
+Since the last performance points post, there are some new faces in the osu!taiko pp committee:

 - [YaniFR](https://osu.ppy.sh/users/11260982)
 - [BabySnakes](https://osu.ppy.sh/users/4669728)